aaronfc/pixel-lander/docs/tasks.md

 ## Pending questions
 - ❓ What is the relationship between gravity and thrust values?
 - 💡 Maybe this has something to do with the /1000 that we saw in Phaser's code.
+- `ParticleEmitterConfig::maxParticles` seems buggy - when setting it to 10, for example.
+We get an infinite generation sometimes randomly.

 ## Pipeline
 - [X] ~~*Create repository*~~ [2021-01-27]